Nuitka/Nuitka/Developer_Manual.rst

   variable traces the reference objects created.

   The idea of references started out with closure references and has expanded from there.
 It's now used to decide that a variable is shared.
-You can ask it, and because it knows its references, it can tell.
+You can ask a variable about it, and because it knows all its references, it can tell.

   The thing is, this is not updated, so should a closure variable reference go away, it's still shared, as the reference remains.
 The thing with replaced and